1. Bulking up.

 Besides fluffing their feathers, some birds will huddle together to keep warm.
 Others tuck their bills under their wings and will stand on one leg to minimize heat loss.
 Some grow extra feathers in fall.
 Many are good at taking advantage of sunny days by soaking up as much sun as they can, turning their backs to its warmth.
 While the average bird body temperature is 40 Celsius, some can enter a state of torpor where their body temperature drops by as much as 10 Celsius.

 Finding food for wildlife in winter can be an issue if you don’t harvest and store food, as squirrels do all summer.
 Animals such as rabbits and mice have to forage through the cold months.
 For a mouse, this is a dangerous pastime.
 Foxes can hear the slightest mouse sound a football field away.
 Mice travel through tunnels in the pukak layer of snow just above ground level, but these tunnels have vents and often predators will wait by an air vent and pounce when they smell or hear a meal go by.

 8. Gourmet squirrels.

-Squirrels are known for eating acorns and pine nuts, but they also eat bugs and birds’ eggs (and the grey ones will eat birds).
+Squirrels are known for eating acorns and pine nuts, but they also eat bugs and birds’ eggs.
 They will eat animal bones, and even soil and tree bark, when food is scarce.
 They will eat and store mushrooms for winter, stringing the fungus out on branches to dry for storage.
 Smart squirrels.

 9. Housing issues.